ChristianChiarulli/bookmark.nvim/README.md

 ```
 BookmarkToggle
-BookmarkNext
-BookmarkPrev
 ```

 ## TODO

-- save to file
-- load all bookmarks on start
 - clear all bookmarks
 - clear all bookmarks current buffer
 - save line data as well